 This examination is also held for staff members of the United Nations Secretariat who work within the General Service and other related categories and aspire to a career within the Professional and higher categories.
 For more information about staff members participating in the young professionals programme, click here.

-Depending on the staffing needs of the United Nations, applicants are invited to apply for different exam areas.
+Depending on the staffing needs of the United Nations, applicants are invited to apply for different exam subjects.
 Descriptions of responsibilities, expected competencies and education requirements differ depending on the area.
-Exam areas will be announced later this year.
+Exam subjects will be announced later this year.